Resources - Nontraditional Careers for Scientists

 - Chronicle of Higher Education (chronicle.com) - lists openings for academic librarians

-- Drexel University - offers a Master of Science with specialization in Management of Digital Information and Information/Library Services - see www.cis.drexel.edu/grad/ms/ , or the online program at www.cis.drexel.edu/grad/mslis_online/
+- Drexel University - offers a Master of Science degree with specialization in Management of Digital Information or Information/Library Services (http://www.cis.drexel.edu/academics/graduate-programs/ms-in-library-information-science.aspx)

 - ELD-NET (http://mailman2.u.washington.edu/mailman/listinfo/eldnet-l) - electronic discussion list addressing issues related to or of interest to engineering and related subject area libraries and librarians